SMerrony/aghast/README.md

 ### Secrets and Constants

-You may replace a value that you don't want to share with the special string `"!!SECRET!!"` (even if it is a number).
+You may replace a value that you don't want to share with the special string `"!!SECRET(name)"` (even if it is a number).
-AGHAST will then look for the matching value in the `secrets.toml` file.
+AGHAST will then look for the matching name-value pair in the `secrets.toml` file and substitute the value found.

-Similarly, you can replace a value with `"!!CONSTANT!!"` and it will be fetched from the `constants.toml` file.
+Similarly, you can replace a value with `"!!CONSTANT(name)"` and it will be fetched from the `constants.toml` file.
-This could be especially useful in Automations, where values could be reused several times.
+This could be especially useful in Automations, where values might be reused several times.

 Currently, secrets and constants are supported for string, integer and floating-point values; they are not supported by all Integrations yet.